FIVES / KINDERGARTEN / FIRST GRADE

 Choice Time

-Children choose which room to play in and move freely about our choice time rooms.
-Available daily are blocks, dramatic play, painting, play dough, artistic projects, the light table, card games, board games, Legos, puzzles, and sand or water.
+Children move freely about our choice time rooms, deciding where they want to play.
+Available daily are blocks, dramatic play, painting, play dough, artistic projects, the light table, card games, board games, Legos, puzzles, and sand or water play.

 Closing Circle